-Sensors, data and digital tools are therefore becoming increasingly important for measuring, collecting and sharing data to the granular resolution required to tackle decarbonisation challenges.
+Sensors, data and digital tools are therefore becoming increasingly important for measuring, collecting and sharing data to the granular resolution required to t important for measuring, collecting and sharing data to the granular resolution required to tackle decarbonisation challenges.
 Our decarbonisation, digitalisation and IT teams are assessing market solutions and collaborating to ensure we equip ourselves for optimal decision-making to achieve compliance and our strategic goals.